Dask on Coiled

 Our goal here is to calculate the pairwise distance between all vector pairs.
 The output matrix will look like the following:

-It solves the problem for relatively smaller datasets and is fast enough, but it doesn't scale well and does not utilize GPUs either.
-Therefore, there was a need for a new implementation.
+It solves the problem for smaller datasets and is fast enough, but it doesn’t scale well or utilize GPUs.
+Therefore, there was a need for a new implementation to handle large datasets and to make use of GPUs.

-The final implementation is available in the sgkit library and it is exposed as follows:
+An implementation with both of these features is available in the sgkit library, and it can be used as follows:

 import dask.array as da